-Many soccer players with high arches can complete the game without any issues on their feet.
+Many soccer players with high arches can complete the game with no issues on their feet.
 They will only need comfortable soccer cleats with roomy toe boxes and a flexible upper during such cases.
-And for added stability, conical studs will be a plus.
+And for added stability, conical studs will be a better choice.

-But if you suffer foot pain while playing because of high arches, the pain may come from a more serious problem.
+But if you suffer foot pain while playing because of high arches, the pain may come from a more severe problem.
 So you must visit your doctor before resuming your training.
-Also, wear the shoe inserts for high arches and limit your playing time on the soccer field.
+Also, wear shoe inserts for high arches and limit your playing time on the soccer field.

 You may also like: